 Butcher Knife Vs Cleaver: Which One Should You Use?

-If you’re a meat lover, you’re going to want both these bad boys in your kitchen.
+If you’re a meat lover, you’re going to want both of these knives in your kitchen.
 But, if you are having to make the truly heart-breaking choice to pick one implement to slice, dice, and chop your dinner, this should give you some pointers on whether you should go for a butcher knife or a cleaver.

 Both of these tools use thicker blades than your other kitchen knives.
 They’re heavy-duty pieces of kit, designed to tackle the pieces of meat and fat that other, flimsier blades would struggle to cut.
 Both come in a range of sizes, so you can pick one to suit you.
 It’ll depend on how you want the knife to feel in your hand and what you’re wanting to do with it.